elgnol/RealEstate_Project_3/README.md

     <h3>Key Takeaway</h3>
 </div>

   - Over the past decade, home prices in the U.S. have risen significantly faster than rent, increasing by 94% compared to 75%.
-In 144 of the 163 cities analyzed, property values grew at a greater rate than rental costs.
+In 144 of the 163 metro areas analyzed, property values grew at a greater rate than rental costs.
 Several factors could explain this trend, including historically low mortgage rates, rent control policies, inflation, heightened real estate investment, and limitations in housing supply.

 ---